SF Civic Tech

 Based on the user flows, three screen modes were identified as necessary:

-3. Modals for supporting information
+3. Modals: supporting information

 Layout iteration and testing